 If you are struggling to afford your utility bills, you should contact utility providers, government offices and nonprofit organizations in your area—or visit their websites—to explore your options.

 Also, call CUB’s Consumer Hotline, at 1-800-669-5556, to find out exactly what your rights are if you do get behind.

 What if I am signed up with an alternative gas or electric supplier?

-For a LIHEAP-qualified household, a bad energy deal can be particularly damaging.
-Excess charges can “eat up” a standard DVP grant.
-Customers enrolled in the PIPP may end up with bills so large they “max out” and the program requires an additional out-of-pocket contribution from them—above and beyond the percentage of income calculated by the PIPP law.
-Some customers, in particular those with alternative gas suppliers on their utility accounts, may not be able to apply for PIPP.
+CUB has found that the vast majority of unregulated gas and electric offers may cost more than standard prices through your regulated public utility.
+For the LIHEAP household, a bad energy deal can be particularly damaging.
+Excess charges can “eat up” a DVP grant.
+Customers enrolled in PIPP may end up with bills so large they “max out” and the program requires an additional out-of-pocket contribution from them—above and beyond the percentage of income calculated by the PIPP law.
+Some customers, in particular those with alternative gas suppliers on their utility accounts, may not be able to apply for PIPP at all.

-Luckily, the Home Energy Affordability Transparency (HEAT) Act protects many low income households from predatory marketers.
+The Home Energy Affordability Transparency (HEAT) Act protects many low income households from predatory marketers.
 Passed in 2020, the HEAT Act requires alternative energy companies to file a “guaranteed savings plan” with the Illinois Commerce Commission if they want to sell to low-income customers.
-As of January 2021, no supplier has been able or willing to guarantee savings.
 If a utility account has received LIHEAP funds within the past 12 months, it cannot be released to an energy supplier.
-So that’s another reason to make sure you apply for LIHEAP if you are eligible – to make sure your account is protected from overcharging!
+So that’s another reason to make sure you apply for LIHEAP if you are eligible – ensure your account is protected from overcharging!

 For any questions about these programs and eligibility, please call LIHEAP at 1-877-411-9276.